Null-Result Detection and Einstein-Podolsky-Rosen (EPR) Correlations

 The condition to have a causal paradox is then

 where\textrm{ }$(a.14)$, $(a.11)$, and\textrm{ }$(a.8)$\textrm{ }have been used.
 From\textrm{ }$(a.15)$ and\textrm{ }$(a.16)$\textrm{ }we obtain

-which contradicts our initial assumption that the velocity of reference frame $S^{\prime}$\textrm{ }is smaller than the velocity of light.
+which contradicts our initial assumption that the velocity of reference frame $\mathbf{S}^{\prime}$\textrm{ }is slower than the velocity of light.
 As a consequence, there can be no causal paradox.

-Naturally, the superluminal interaction that is being considered here breaks the Lorentz symmetry, since the active transformation that would correspond to the passive transformation does not exist; that is, to describe the FTL experiment from a frame that moves with velocity\textrm{ }$-\mathbf{v}$ relative to the preferred frame (passive transformation) is not the same as to stay in the preferred frame and describe an FTL\ experiment in which the experimental apparatus moves with velocity\textrm{ }$\mathbf{v}$\textrm{ }(active transformation).
+Please note that the superluminal interaction that is being considered here breaks the Lorentz symmetry, since the active transformation that would correspond to the passive transformation does not exist (we have a similar situation in the case of the violation of parity, in which some mirror-reflected phenomena have no counterpart in the real world); that is, to describe the FTL experiment from a frame that moves with velocity\textrm{ }$-\mathbf{v}$ relative to the preferred frame (passive transformation) is not the same as to stay in the preferred frame and describe an FTL\ experiment in which the experimental apparatus moves with velocity\textrm{ }$\mathbf{v} $\textrm{ }(active transformation).